ckeditor/ckeditor5-angular/README.md

 This repository contains the following code:

 * `./src/ckeditor` contains the CKEditor component,
-* `./src/app` a demo application using the component.
+* `./src/app` is a demo application using the component.

 **Note:** The [npm package](https://www.npmjs.com/package/@ckeditor/ckeditor5-angular) contains a [packaged component](#packaging-the-component) only.

 ### Testing the component (demo)

-To open a demo application using the component, run:
+To open the demo application using the component, run:

 ```bash
 npm run start
 ```

-To test it in the production, use:
+To test it in production, use:

 ```bash
 npm run start -- --prod